 Operating Profit.
-Operating profit decreased by \$45.0 million, or 21.8%, to \$161.5 million for the nine months ended September 30, 2001 from \$206.5 million for the nine months ended September 30, 2000.
-Excluding the pre-tax effect of the class action litigation settlement of \$16.0 million recorded in the third quarter of 2001 and the class action litigation settlement refund of \$22.4 million received in the second quarter of 2000, operating profit decreased by \$6.6 million, or 3.6%, to \$177.5 million for the nine months ended September 30, 2001 from \$184.1 million for the nine months ended September 30, 2000.
-Operating profit as a percentage of total revenue decreased to 13.4% for the nine months ended September 30, 2001 before the pre-tax class action litigation settlement of \$16.0 million, from 15.5% for the nine months ended September 30, 2000 before the pre-tax non-recurring class action litigation settlement refund of \$22.4 million.
-This decrease is primarily attributable to the infrastructure expenses and initial costs associated with the opening of 94 new stores since October 1, 2000 and increases in store level labor, insurance, utility, and other operating expenses.
+Operating profit decreased by \$82.4 million, or 30.9%, to \$184.6 million for 2001 from \$267.0 million for 2000.
+Excluding the pre-tax effect of the class action litigation settlements of \$16.0 million recorded in the third quarter of 2001 and \$36.0 million recorded in the fourth quarter of 2001, as well as the class action litigation settlement refund of \$22.4 million received in the second quarter of 2000, operating profit decreased by \$8.0 million, or 3.3%, to \$236.6 million for the year ended December 31, 2001 from \$244.6 million for the year ended December 31, 2000.
+Operating profit as a percentage of total revenue decreased to 13.1% for the year ended December 31, 2001 before the pre-tax class action litigation settlement charges of \$52.0 million, from 15.3% for the year ended December 31, 2000 before the pre-tax class action litigation settlement refund of \$22.4 million.
+The decrease in operating profit before the effects of the class action litigation as a percentage of total revenue is primarily attributable to costs incurred with the opening of 76 new stores in 2001 and losses incurred for those stores in their initial months of operations, increases in advertising, store level labor, insurance, utility, and other operating expenses in 2001 as compared to 2000, and lower gross profit margins in the third and fourth quarter of 2001 resulting from in store promotions whereby rates and terms were reduced on certain rental agreements.
+These costs were partially offset by an increase in overall store revenue for 2001 and the implementation of expense management efforts in the fourth quarter of 2001.

 Net Earnings.
-Including the class action litigation settlement adjustments noted above, net earnings were \$62.5 million for the nine months ended September 30, 2001, and \$79.4 million for the nine months ended September 30, 2000.
-Net earnings increased by \$3.8 million, or 5.6%, to \$71.5 million for the nine months ended September 30, 2001 before the after tax effect of the \$16.0 million class action litigation settlement, from \$67.7 million for the nine months ended September 30, 2000 before the after-tax effect of the \$22.4 million class action litigation settlement refund.
-This increase, excluding the after tax effect of the class action litigation settlement adjustments, is primarily attributable to growth in total revenues and reduced interest expenses resulting from a reduction in outstanding debt.
+Net earnings were \$66.2 million for the year ended December 31, 2001, and \$103.0 million for the year ended December 31, 2000.
+Before the after-tax effect of the \$52.0 million class action litigation settlement charges recorded in 2001 and the \$22.4 million class action litigation settlement refund received in the second quarter of 2000, net earnings increased by \$6.2 million, or 6.8%, to \$97.5 million for the year ended December 31, 2001, from \$91.3 million for the year ended December 31, 2000.
+This increase, excluding the after tax effect of the class action litigation settlement adjustments, is primarily attributable to growth in total revenues and reduced interest expenses resulting from a reduction in outstanding debt from our May 2001 equity offering and December 2001 debt offering, partially offset by the increased expenses incurred in connection with the opening of 76 new stores in 2001, increases in operating expenses and lower gross profit margins in the third and fourth quarters of 2001.

 Preferred Dividends.
 Dividends on our Series A preferred stock are payable quarterly at an annual rate of 3.75%.
 We account for shares of preferred stock distributed as dividends in-kind at the greater of the stated value or the value of the common stock obtainable upon conversion on the payment date.
-Preferred dividends increased by \$4.3 million, or 55.7%, to \$12.1 million for the nine months ended September 30, 2001 as compared to \$7.8 million for the nine months ended September 30, 2000.
+Preferred dividends increased by \$5.0 million, or 47.9%, to \$15.4 million for the year ended December 31, 2001 as compared to \$10.4 million for the year ended December 31, 2000.
 This increase is a result of more shares of Series A Preferred stock outstanding in 2001 as compared to 2000.